gopi4064/gopi4064/README.md

 **Location:** Pune, Maharashtra, India

 **Project 1: UBS Investment Bank**
-- Designed and developed microservices using Java and Spring Boot, supporting core banking operations.
+- Developed several endpoints for multiple screens in the trading portal for UBS using Spring Boot and REST APIs.
-- Created and managed RESTful APIs to streamline data exchange between systems and enhance performance.
+- Streamlined data exchange between systems and improved performance by creating and managing RESTful APIs.
-- Implemented messaging queues for asynchronous communication between microservices, improving system scalability.
+- Conducted unit testing using JUnit to ensure application functionality and reliability.
 - Deployed applications using Jenkins CI/CD pipelines on Azure, ensuring high availability and reliability.
-- Conducted unit testing and JMeter performance testing to ensure application quality and compliance with SLAs.
 - Collaborated with cross-functional teams to analyze business requirements and deliver robust technical solutions.

 **Project 2: Deutsche Bank Investment Bank**